 I can teach you how to fold a towel into a monkey or a swan.
 I also know a fair amount about beer and movies.

-Austria, Bahamas, Belgium, Bulgaria, Canada, Czech Republic, Denmark, England, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Northern Ireland, Poland, Puerto Rico, Romania, Scotland, Serbia, Slovakia, Spain, Sweden, Switzerland, United Kingdom, United States, Vatican City State, Virgin Islands, U.S., Wales
+Albania, Andorra, Austria, Bahamas, Belgium, Bosnia and Herzegovina, Bulgaria, Canada, Croatia, Czech Republic, Denmark, England, Estonia, Finland, France, Germany, Greece, Hungary, Indonesia, Ireland, Italy, Kosovo, Laos, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Monaco, Montenegro, Netherlands, Northern Ireland, Poland, Portugal, Puerto Rico, Romania, Scotland, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Thailand, Turkey, Ukraine, United Kingdom, United States, Vatican City State, Viet Nam, Virgin Islands, U.S., Wales

 Finland, Ireland, United States